On the Reliability of Cue Conflict and Beyond: Experiments

 \item \textbf{Contrastive learning} implicitly learns cue invariance by aligning representations across texture variations such as blurring, encouraging reliance on stationary shape information.
-We use three models \cite{chen2021empirical, chen2020big, caron2021emerging} for this strategy.
+We use three models~\cite{chen2021empirical, chen2020big, caron2021emerging} for this strategy.

 \item \textbf{Texture distortion} injects noise that disrupts textural information while preserving semantic structure, encouraging reliance on invariant shape features.
-We use five models \cite{hendrycks2019augmix, hendrycks2022pixmix, modas2022prime, muller2023classification, hendrycks2021many} following this strategy.
+We use five models~\cite{hendrycks2019augmix, hendrycks2022pixmix, modas2022prime, muller2023classification, hendrycks2021many} following this strategy.

-\item \textbf{Mixed augmentation} mixes image pairs or masks regions, allowing models to learn stable shape and texture cues while reducing reliance on non-stationary ones.
-We use eight models from \citet{wightman2021resnet}, four of which also apply mild texture distortions \cite{cubuk2020randaugment}.
+\item \textbf{Mixed augmentation} mixes image pairs or masks regions, enabling learning of stable shape and texture cues while reducing reliance on non-stationary cues.
+We use eight models~\cite{wightman2021resnet}, four with texture distortions~\cite{cubuk2020randaugment}.

-\item \textbf{Adversarial training} makes models robust to imperceptible image perturbations \cite{gavrikov2024can, salman2020adversarially}.
+\item \textbf{Adversarial training} makes models robust to imperceptible image perturbations~\cite{gavrikov2024can, salman2020adversarially}.
 It does not directly improve shape or texture perception, so it does not necessarily affect shape or texture bias.
 We consider 12 models trained with varying levels of noise. \end{itemize}